-- The increased risk that the alleged perpetrator will commit additional acts of sexual misconduct or other violence, such as: - whether there have been other sexual misconduct complaints about the same alleged perpetrator; - whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence; - o whether the alleged perpetrator threatened further sexual misconduct or other violence against the victim or others; - whether the sexual misconduct was committed by multiple perpetrators; - Whether the sexual misconduct was perpetrated with a weapon; - Whether the victim is a minor;
+- 1. The increased risk that the alleged perpetrator will commit additional acts of sexual misconduct or other violence, such as: - ✓ whether there have been other sexual misconduct complaints about the same alleged perpetrator; - ✓ whether the alleged perpetrator has a history of arrests or records from a prior academy indicating a history of violence; - whether the alleged perpetrator threatened further sexual misconduct or other violence against the victim or others; - ✓ whether the sexual misconduct was committed by multiple perpetrators;

-- Whether the school possesses other means to obtain relevant evidence of the sexual misconduct (e.g., security cameras or personnel, physical evidence); - Whether the victim's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.

-The presence of one or more of these factors could lead the school to investigate and, if appropriate, pursue disciplinary action.
-If none of these factors is present, the school will likely respect the victim's request for confidentiality.
+- ✓ Whether the sexual misconduct was perpetrated with a weapon; - Whether the victim is a minor; - Whether Montana Academy possesses other means to obtain relevant evidence of the sexual misconduct (e.g., security cameras or personnel, physical evidence); - ✓ Whether the victim's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group. - 2.
+The presence of one or more of these factors could lead Montana Academy to investigate and, if appropriate, pursue disciplinary action.
+If none of these factors is present, Montana Academy will likely respect the victim's request for confidentiality.

-If the Montana Academy determines that it cannot maintain a victim's confidentiality, the school will inform the victim prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the school's response.
-The school will remain ever mindful of the victim's wellbeing, and will take ongoing steps to protect the victim from retaliation or harm and work with the victim to create a safety plan.
-Retaliation against the victim, whether by students or school employees, will not be tolerated.
-The school will also:
+If the Montana Academy determines that it cannot maintain a victim's confidentiality, Montana Academy will inform the victim prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling Montana Academy's response.
+Montana Academy will remain ever mindful of the victim's wellbeing and will take ongoing steps to protect the victim from retaliation or harm and work with the victim to create a safety plan.
+Retaliation against the victim, whether by students or academy employees, will not be tolerated.
+Montana Academy will also:

-- assist the victim in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services, and legal assistance; - provide other security and support, which could include issuing a no-contact order, helping arrange a change of course schedules (including for the alleged perpetrator pending the outcome of an investigation) or adjustments for assignments or tests; and - inform the victim of the right to report a crime to local law enforcement and provide the victim with assistance if the victim wishes to do so.
+- assist the victim in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services, and legal assistance; - ✓ provide other security and support, which could include issuing a no-contact order, helping arrange a change of course schedules (including for the alleged perpetrator pending the outcome of an investigation) or adjustments for assignments or tests; and - inform the victim of the right to report a crime to local law enforcement and provide the victim with assistance if the victim wishes to do so.

-The school may not require a victim to participate in any investigation or disciplinary proceeding.

-Because the school is under a continuing obligation to address the issue of sexual violence campus-wide, reports of sexual violence (including non-identifying reports) will also prompt the school to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported sexual violence occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/ victimization surveys; and/or revisiting its policies and practices.
+Montana Academy may not require a victim to participate in any investigation or disciplinary proceeding.
+Because Montana Academy is under a continuing obligation to address the issue of sexual violence campus-wide, reports of sexual violence (including non-identifying reports) will also prompt Montana Academy to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported sexual violence occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/ victimization surveys; and/or revisiting its policies and practices.

-If the Montana Academy determines that it can respect a victim's request for confidentiality, the school will also take immediate action as necessary to protect and assist the victim.
+If the Montana Academy determines that it can respect a victim's request for confidentiality, Montana Academy will also take immediate action as necessary to protect and assist the victim.